AniruddhaShukla/apple-dev-blogging/_posts/2022-06-12-swift-charts-framework.markdown

 Let's get right to it..

-In this example, we will show a graph of the average temperatures in Kansas City for last week.
+In this example, we will show a graph of the average temperatures in Kansas City for the last week.
 We will create a struct which will hold the day of the week and the average temperature for that day respectively.
 These will be our X and Y axes on the chart.

 {% highlight ruby %}